 Awdrey Logic

-A sensor head consisting of two banks of 5 solar cells is mounted on the roof of the bunker and connected to a main unit in the operations room.
+A sensor head consisting of two banks of 5 solar cells is mounted on the roof of the bunker and connected to a main unit in the apparatus room which forwards the calculations to the display unit in the operations room.
 The electromagnetic and optical sensors were capable of detecting a nuclear burst over a 100km range.
 The circuitry was designed to detect the characteristic double flash of a nuclear bomb and record the time and direction.
 The intensity of the flash and electromagnetic pulse allows the size of the bomb (yield) to be estimated.
 The chart shows the signal characteristics of a nuclear weapon and the timing of the logic gates.
 Apparently it incorrectly recorded lightning flashes from thunderstorms as detonations.

 Alerts from the AWDREY are entered on an 'Awdrey Data' form 'AA' and distributed nationally on the telegraph network.
 Also verbally announced in the Group control, using the format 'TOCSIN BANG' + Group Name + 6-figure time as indicated by AWDREY.
 For example 'TOCSIN BANG MAIDSTONE EIGHTEEN TWENTY FOUR OH EIGHT'